PBA Tour: Father and son titlists

 Kevin McCune's victory at the 2023 PBA Players Championship made the McCune family the only one with three generations of PBA Tour title holders.

 Sibling titlists

-Nelson Burton Jr. (18 titles) and Neil Burton (1 title) are thus far the only brothers to win at least one PBA Tour title each.
+Nelson Burton Jr. (18 titles) and Neil Burton (1 title) were the first brothers to win at least one PBA Tour title each.
 Neil's title was in the 1980 ABC Masters, which was not considered a PBA title at the time.
 He was retroactively credited with a PBA Tour title and a major due to a 2008 PBA rule change.
+They were joined in 2026 when Raymond Teece of England won the Storm Lucky Larsen Masters.
+Raymond's brother Richie Teece had won the 2017 PBA Shark Championship.